AustinMaddison/PyJSON-Resume-Generator/README.md

 # PyJSON Resume Generator

 You give it JSON, it spits out your resume as markup HTML and CSS.
 You can then render it as a PDF in your browser.
 Just like the name suggests, this tool is built with Python + JSON.

+_⚠️early development, enjoy this with caution⚠️_

 </div>